gnuradio/hugo-website/content/gsoc/_index.md

 +++
-title = "Google Summer of Code 2023" aliases = ["gsoc"]
+title = "Google Summer of Code 2024" aliases = ["gsoc"]
 +++

 [Google Summer of Code](https://summerofcode.withgoogle.com/) is a global, online program focused on bringing new contributors into open source software development.
-GSoC Contributors work with an open source organization on a 10 - 22 week programming project under the guidance of mentors.
-GNU Radio has participated in GSoC since 2012 with a high success rate.
-We are currently accepting applications!
+GSoC Contributors work with an open source organization on a 12 - 22 week programming project under the guidance of mentors.
+GNU Radio has participated in GSoC since 2012 with a high success rate. **We are accepting applications from March 18!**

 ## Interested?